alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 The [`planck_setup`](https://github.com/alexdesousa/planck/tree/main/skills/planck_setup)
-skill is available as a standalone download and is included in the Docker bundle (more on that in the next post).
-Install it under `.planck/skills/` and any agent in any session can load it for the full configuration reference: providers, models, teams, sidecars, hooks, and the HTTP API.
+skill is available as a standalone download and is included in the Docker bundle (more on that in the [next post](/building-planck-opinionated-harness)).
+Install it under `.planck/skills/` and any agent in any session can load it for the full configuration
+reference: providers, models, teams, sidecars, hooks, widget, and the HTTP API.

 ## The Conclusion